city41/particle.js/README.md

 You can find some sample plist files at the Cocos2D repo [here](https://github.com/cocos2d/cocos2d-iphone/tree/master-v2/Resources/Particles)

 A few things don't work yet, most notably textures.
-This is because the textures are gzipped in the plist file.
-So far I know of no way to deflate in JavaScript, but looking into it.
+The textures in the plist are base64 encoded, gzipped TIFFs.
+I've been able to unwrap and get at them using [gzip-js](https://github.com/beatgammit/gzip-js) and [tiff.js](https://github.com/GPHemsley/tiff-js), which is pretty freakin' sweet if you ask me (the JS community rocks!).
+But so far the alpha channels appear to not be handled, so I'm looking into adding that to tiff.js.
+For now, you're probably best off turning off the texture once the plist loads.